nonanom/hadrian/README.md

 3. **Run ETL Job**:
    - **Workflow File**: `run-etl-job-on-the-ec2-instance.yml`
    - **What It Does**: Runs an ETL job on the EC2 instance.
-The job downloads data from S3, processes it according to the script you provide, and uploads the transformed data to the RDS.
+The job downloads data from S3, processes it according to the script provided, and uploads the transformed data to the RDS.
    - **How to Use**:
      1. Edit `etl-job.py` in the `scripts/` directory to define your data processing steps.
      2. Trigger this workflow manually via GitHub Actions.